-PEQAB Final Reports consistently incorporate a list of significant commitments made by the institution with the expectation that applicant institutions will adhere to its commitments and that they be re-evaluated at the next renewal.
+PEQAB Final Reports often incorporate a list of significant commitments made by the institution with the expectation that applicant institutions will adhere to its commitments and that they will be re-evaluated at the next renewal.

-6. Degree Program Quality Review Standards
+6. Degree Program Review Quality Standards

-All organizations seeking Ministerial consent to offer a degree program, or any part thereof must undergo a program quality review to determine whether the proposed program meets the Board's Standards and benchmarks.
+All organizations seeking Ministerial consent to offer a degree program, must undergo a Program Review to determine whether the proposed program meets the Board's Standards and benchmarks.
 In cases where the organization seeks Ministerial consent to offer a part of a degree program, the Board will review the proposal in the context of the entire degree program.